-On 31 March, rapper Nipsey Hussle was shot and killed outside his clothing store in Los Angeles.
+On March 31, rapper Nipsey Hussle was shot and killed outside his clothing store in Los Angeles.
 He was 33.
-His memorial service took place Thursday at the Staples Center, and was streamed online.
+His memorial service is today at the Staples Center, and it's being streamed online.
 During the ceremony, Hussle's longtime friend Karen Civil read a heartfelt letter from Barack Obama where the former President celebrated the late artist's life and legacy.